webhintio/hint/packages/hint/docs/contributor-guide/getting-started/development-environment.md

 ## Step 4: Run the tests

 Running the tests is the best way to ensure you have correctly set up your development environment.
-Make sure you’re in the `sonarwhal` directory, and then run:
+Make sure you’re in the `webhint` directory, and then run:

 ```bash